scionproto/scion/doc/cryptography/drkey.rst

 the issuer-AS  on the fast side (i.e. the AS serving the key).
 Both parties identify each other by using the CP-PKI infrastructure.

-The Level 1 key request message contains the ``validTime`` for which the key must be active and the ``protocol_id``.
+The Level 1 key request message contains the ``validTime`` which must be within the key's epoch and the ``protocol_id``.
 The Level 1 key response includes the symmetric key along with the epoch for which this key will be valid.